 Times Table Rockstars will continue to be accessible at all times.
 Please engage with this fabulous website as often as you can.
 Battles will commence shortly!

 A maths or an English task will be set each week.
-These will be given out on a Monday and should be returned to school by the Friday of the same week.
+These will be given out on a Monday and should be returned to school by the following Monday.

 Once a term, we will set home learning from one of the foundation subjects.

 The Accelerated Reader Program works by identifying a child’s ZPD (Zone of Proximal Development) which is a selection of books that will not only match their ability, but will also challenge them and develop their vocabulary.

 Each child takes an online comprehension test in order to determine their ZPD.

 Children will be directed to choose books from the class library that fall within this range.
 When they have ﬁnished the book, they will take a short, electronic quiz that assesses their understanding.
 It also enables teachers to closely monitor individual reading progress and ensure that children are selecting books that are challenging enough to meet their individual needs.
 Teachers will have meaningful discussions about a child’s reading: what they have learnt and how we can help them to develop.